tylerrichey/selfhosted-slackbot/README.md

 The full API URL you will put in Slack, will be: baseaddress/api/bot, i.e.: http://myhostname.com:9000/api/bot

 The bot comes with one pre-defined command, "!help", which lists out the 'Command' and 'Usage' fields from every item in the List of ResponseMethods.
+This command can be overridden in an overload of the constructor as well.